Marlton Divorce Lawyers

 If you are preparing for divorce or have divorce-related issues, you need a lawyer on your side.
 Our Burlington County divorce lawyers at Goldstein & Mignogna, P.A. can help you through your divorce proceedings.
 Call us at 856-890-9400 or contact us online today to schedule an initial consultation.
 Located in Marlton, New Jersey, we serve clients throughout South Jersey, including Burlington County, Camden County, and Gloucester County.

-High-Asset Divorce Every divorce comes with its own challenges.
+Every divorce comes with its own challenges.
 For couples with considerable assets and a higher net worth, the path to divorce is even more complex.
 In this case, it is important for business owners and other high-net-worth earners to work with a Burlington County high-asset divorce lawyer.
-A lawyer can develop a legal strategy to protect their client’s…
+A lawyer can develop a legal strategy to protect their client’s interests, reduce…

-Litigated divorces follow a formalized path that varies only slightly from cases to case.
+Marlton Divorce Lawyers Litigated divorces follow a formalized path that varies only slightly from cases to case.
 Therefore, while the relevant laws and the Court rulings in each case will differ from one case to another, the steps from start to finish do not vary greatly.
-The general divorce timeline is as follows: Complaint Filing The complaint is the first pleading that is…
+The general divorce timeline is as follows: Complaint Filing The complaint is the first…

 New Jersey Alimony Lawyers In the State of New Jersey, there are four types of alimony: Pendente Lite Alimony—temporary alimony to maintain the marital status quo as the divorce proceeds Limited Duration Alimony—alimony for a fixed number of years after the divorce Open Duration Alimony—ongoing alimony to a spouse until death, remarriage or a Court Order terminating the alimony Rehabilitative…